The AI-Ready Non-Profit Back Office · Part 02

 Risk 1 — Vendor lock-in, compounded

 The vendor lock-in risk is now compounded by the proliferation of AI tools.
 Many of them are free at the entry level — and as the sector has learned to say about free products: if it is free, you are the product.
-The data your team inputs into a freemium AI tool to draft grant proposals, summarize meeting notes, or analyze donor trends is, in many cases, being used to train the model.
+The data your team inputs into a freemium AI tool to draft grant proposals, summarise meeting notes, or analyse donor trends is, in many cases, being used to train the model.
 The privacy policies that govern this are long, frequently updated, and almost never reviewed by the finance director who approved the tool in a budget meeting.

 Risk 2 — Cybersecurity, accelerated